Chaga: The Cancer-Fighting Mushroom According to Research

 And this doesn’t just apply to the past, but also the present.
 On the one hand, research and historical accounts both suggest that ancient peoples’ use of chaga reduced all manner of illnesses—and this could include cancer.

-On the other hand, though, modern studies are currently proving that there are many ways chaga could reduce cancer risk and—possibly one day—even be used as a cancer treatment, right here in this day and age.
+On the other hand, though, modern studies are currently proving that there are many ways chaga could reduce cancer risk.

 Research shows chaga may be effective against a wide range of cancers.